Gururagavendra/tuxsync/README.md

 ## Migration Assistant for Linux

-Backup and restore your packages and configurations across Linux machines - like Apple's Migration Assistant or Chrome Sync, but for your Linux setup.
+Backup and restore your packages and configurations across Linux machines - like Apple's Migration Assistant or Chrome Sync, but **private, open-source, and under your control**.
+Your data stays in your GitHub account, not some company's servers.

 ## Features